mnath30/quizzy/README.md

 ### Tech Stack used

-   Built using HTML , CSS, TypeScript and React
+   Built using HTML , CSS, TypeScript and React.
    Jest is used for writing the test cases

    Hosted on Netlify